 The Parties to the Nauru Agreement (PNA) controls the world’s largest sustainable tuna purse-seine fishery.
 PNA countries provide around 50% of the global supply of skipjack tuna, the most commonly canned tuna.

 Compliance is managed through the PNA Office.
 Compliance includes monitoring, control and surveillance.
-Vessel operators can register their vessels online via the iFIMS – integrated Fisheries Information and Management System.
+Vessel operators can register their vessels online on the integrated Fisheries Information and Management System (FIMS).

 The members of Parties to the Nauru Agreement work with the FIMS to run a vessel day-monitoring system.
 FIMS is supported by: